 My students L-O-V-E sticky notes!

 I have introduced them to how to use sticky notes to capture important things that we are worried won’t “stick” around in our minds.
-They can help us to make lists, move ideas, and more (I’ll write more about this later!)
+They can help us to plan, make lists, move ideas, and more

 I have been teaching reading comprehension with sticky notes for quite some time.
 The method became even more useful when I began using what I call a “modified workshop approach” in my first grade classroom.
 If I handed students a full page response activity, they would sigh and walk to their spots with disappointment, however, if I handed them a sticky note to do the very same task, they lit up with excitement!